LSD of sample covariances of superposition of matrices with separable covariance structure: Some established results

 \section{Some established results}

-We state below Theorem 1 of \cite{GeroHill03} which helps in characterizing the weak limit of a sequence of probability distribution functions. \begin{proposition} Suppose that ($P_n$) are real Borel probability measures with Stieltjes transforms ($S_n$) respectively.
-If $\underset{n\rightarrow\infty}{\lim}S_n(z)=S(z)$ for all z with $\Im(z) > 0$, then there exists a Borel probability measure $P$ with Stieltjes transform $S_P=S$ if and only if in which case $P_n\rightarrow P$ in distribution. \end{proposition}
+In this section we will state (without proof) a few established results which will be utilized throughout the manuscript.
+We state below Theorem 1 of \cite{GeroHill03} which characterizes the weak limit of a sequence of probability distribution functions in terms of their Stieltjes transforms. \begin{theorem} Suppose that ($P_n$) are real Borel probability measures with Stieltjes transforms ($S_n$) respectively.
+If $\underset{n\rightarrow\infty}{\lim}S_n(z)=S(z)$ for all z with $\Im(z) > 0$, then there exists a Borel probability measure $P$ with Stieltjes transform $S_P=S$ if and only if in which case $P_n\rightarrow P$ in distribution. \end{theorem}

 Lemma B.18 of \cite{BaiSilv09} establishes the following inequality between the Levy and uniform distance between two probability distribution functions.